-Roasted Cauliflower Rice with Red Pepper, Green Onion, Parmesan, and Pine Nuts (Video)
+Roasted Cauliflower Rice Medley with Pine Nuts (Video)

-Roasted Cauliflower Rice with Red Pepper, Green Onion, Parmesan, and Pine Nuts is delicious as a side dish when you want something colorful and a bit special.
+Roasted Cauliflower Rice Medley with Pine Nuts is a delicious option when you want a low-carb side dish that’s colorful and special.
 Use Side Dishes to find more recipes like this one.

-But seriously, this Roasted Cauliflower Rice with Red Pepper, Green Onion, Parmesan, and Pine Nuts was just SO amazing that I couldn’t think of waiting another day to share it with you.
+But seriously, this Roasted Cauliflower Rice Medley with Pine Nuts was just SO amazing that I couldn’t think of waiting another day to share it with you.
 You know I’m a cauliflower rice fan, but this is my first time trying roasted cauliflower rice, and it’s a wow for me!
 The roasting gives the cauliflower a nutty flavor, and the addition of crunchy green onions, chopped red bell peppers (roasted with the cauliflower rice), coarsely-grated Parmesan and pine nuts puts this recipe over the top in flavor.